Mohajerani-Lab/touchscreen-chamber-unity/README.md

 ### Option 2: Download the Pre-built APK

-1. Download the latest APK from the [releases page](https://github.com/Mohajerani-Lab/touchscreen-chamber-unity/releases/latest).
+1. Download the latest APK from the [releases page](/releases/latest).

 2. Transfer the APK to your tablet and install it.

+3. Download the configurations and sample date from the [latest release](releases/latest/download/touchscreen-chamber-data.zip).

-3. Ensure the Unity app and PiController are both connected to the same network to enable communication.
+4. Ensure the Unity app and PiController are both connected to the same network to enable communication.

 ## PiController Integration